TheCrazyGM/bhive/README.rst

 * Native support for new Appbase calls
 * Node error handling and automatic node switching
 * Usage of pycryptodomex instead of the outdated pycrypto
-* Complete documentation of beempy and all classes including all functions
+* Complete documentation of bhivepy and all classes including all functions
 * hiveconnect integration
 * Works on read-only systems
 * Own BlockchainObject class with cache
 * Contains all broadcast operations
 * Estimation of virtual account operation index from date or block number
-* the command line tool beempy uses click and has more commands
+* the command line tool bhivepy uses click and has more commands
 * HiveNodeRPC can be used to execute even not implemented RPC-Calls
 * More complete implemention